-Risk management >
+Risk management > Commitment approach method

-method

-Commitment approach

-Investors are invited to consult chapter 7Erreur!
-Source du renvoi introuvable..
+Risk factors > Investors are invited to consult chapter 7Erreur!
+Source du renvoi introuvable.
 "Risks associated with an investment in the SICAV" in this Prospectus for information on the potential risks of investing in this Sub-Fund.

-BLI - BANQUE DE LUXEMBOURG INVESTMENTS, Luxembourg subject to supervision by the CSSF.
+Manager > BLI - BANQUE DE LUXEMBOURG INVESTMENTS,

+Luxembourg subject to supervision by the CSSF.

-Maximum 3% to be paid to underwriters.
+Subscription fee > Maximum 3% to be paid to underwriters.
 It is up to each placing agent to decide how much of an entry fee it will charge.